Healthy ways to pass your free time (without resorting to your phone!)

 Meditating is a strange word because it doesn’t really describe what you’re doing when you engage in the activity.
 You’re not concentrating on one particular thing and thinking hard about it.
 Instead, you’re observing thoughts as they enter your mind – and then letting them pass without judgement or comment.

-It sounds like a strange thing to do, but people have known about it for thousands of years.
 What’s more, it really seems to work – I can definitely vouch for it!
 According to https://www.headspace.com/meditation-101/what-is-meditation, it’s a kind of ‘mind technology’ that allows you to unplug from regular existence and achieve a deeper sense of peace.

 It can take several weeks for it to take effect.
 But given the current situation, there’s not much else to do is there…so why not use this time and give it a go?!